lah7/clipqture/README.md

 synchronised between the two programs. **Only text is supported** and it's **designed for X11**.

-Otherwise, all it does is listen to the clipboard and _captures_ recently copied text.
+Otherwise, it listens to the clipboard and _captures_ recently copied text.
-A global shortcut configured in your desktop environment (like **Meta+V**) executes the program, which tells the first instance to open a context menu, allowing for a quick change of the active clipboard when editing text in any of your programs.
+A global shortcut configured in your desktop environment (like **Meta+V**) executes the program, which tells the first instance to open a context menu, allowing for a quick change of the active clipboard for any text program.

 ## Installation